 Me: The series moves around geographically quite a bit, Egypt, Turkey, England, Canada, the US and so on.
 Any particular reason for this?

-Banff: Iíve always enjoyed stories that are set in different countries, that arenít always set in one place.
+Banff: Iíve always enjoyed those series characters that have adventures in different countries.
+It opens a series out and gives it variety.
 An example being the Leslie Charteris, The Saint series, (books and TV series).
 Or the US TV series I Spy, where much of the filming was done in Hong Kong, Morocco, Greece, Spain, Japan and so on.
 You have to admire the extra bit of effort the creators put into those series.

-Me: I like the way you provide notes about each stories and the Behind The Scenes pages showing how you achieved something or how a particular problem was overcome.
+Me: I like the way you provide notes about each story and the Behind The Scenes pages showing how you achieved something or how a particular problem was overcome.

 Banff: Thank you.
 I thought it would be a good idea to provide these answers to questions which some readers might be asking themselves or me.
-Also these stories are pro
+Also I think it adds something to the overall series for readers and for me.
+It's great to look back at a particular story and see how it was put together.
+I can refer to this information if I should need to use the idea again in another story.

 Me: You provide facts in your stories?